 Close nearby, you can also visit Healesville, the largest wildlife sanctuary in Southern Australia that I highly recommend visiting all native Australian animals.

 Here is my selection with all day-trips you can do alone from Melbourne city.

 These are all the best things to do in Melbourne when you travel alone and are by yourself.
 There are undoubtedly many more that you will discover on your visit.
 I suggest planning 3 to 5 days on your first visit.
-Here below a list of travel resources, I use to plan all my solo trips to Australia.
+Here below is a list of travel resources, I use to plan all my solo trips to Australia.

 How to get to Melbourne from the Airport

 You can purchase the digital machine ticket and pay with a credit card, outside the arrivals, at the shuttle bus stop.
-It takes you to Southern Cross station in the CBD, and from there you can get a metro train ticket to get to your final destination.
+It takes you to Southern Cross station in the CBD, and from there, you can get a metro train ticket to get to your final destination.
 If you are travelling to Melbourne’s surroundings, more Skybus services ride to Southbank, St. Kilda, Docklands and more places.
 You find all information on their website here.